ESPresense/ad-espresense-ips/README.md

 # ESPresense - Ips Solver

-Appdaemon app that attempts to solve indoor position using multiple ESPresense stations
+Appdaemon app that attempts to solve indoor position (x,y,z) with multiple ESPresense stations using trilateralization

 For this to work you need to add this to your appdaemon config:
 ```